Marseille must-sees 2023: Top things to do in Marseille

 Fishing boats in the Vieux Port, the best place to see in Marseille

 Cruises moor at the Port of Joliette, just north of the old port because the historic Vieux Port de Marseille is not deep enough to accommodate these giant vessels.
-And that’s actually a good things since it keeps the pretty postcard views intact.
-The Old Port of Marseille is where both yachts and traditional fishing boats, the pointus, harbour.
-Every morning, you can see the fishermen present and filet the catch of the day at the fish market which takes places at the Quai des Belges.
+And that’s actually a good thing since it keeps the pretty postcard views intact.
+The Old Port of Marseille is where both yachts and traditional fishing boats, the pointus, harbor.
+Every morning, you can see the fishermen present and filet the catch of the day at the fish market which takes place at the Quai des Belges.

 The mirrored sun canopy offers excellent protection from the sun and a creative selfie angle.